In Praise of East Cork. Food. People. Place. Worth a Visit!

 Coming from the city on the old Cork-Waterford road, look out for signs (on your right), just after Glounthaune, for the Harpers Island Wetlands.
 Enjoy the nature all around you, including the ample birdlife (get your photos from the hides there!).

 Next, take the Cobh exit ramp and head for breakfast or lunch, right to Bramley Lodge, or left to The Bakestone Cafe in Fota Retail Park.
 Now, set up for the day, go over the nearby bridge to Fota Island and its many attractions.
+If you have kids, go to the Wildlife Park; if not, walk through the renowned Fota Arboretum and maybe add a tour of the Georgian House.

-If you have kids, go to the Wildlife Park; if not, walk through the renowned Fota Arboretum and maybe add a tour of the Georgian House or take a cuppa and a treat at the Bakestone Café here.
-If you like it around here, you may also try the high-class Fota Island Hotel and Golf Resort.
+If you like it around this area, you may also try the high-class Fota Island Hotel and Golf Resort.
 Other top-class hotels in the area include the Raddison Blu (Little Island), Vienna Woods (Glanmire) and the Castlemartyr Resort with its Michelin starred Terre.
+The Resort also has a lively pub in the village called The Hunted Hog (serving food every day).

 Planet Dessert at O'Mahony's Watergrasshill